Q: Do I have to be a TOP PLAYER to be Invited into the EuroElite Project?

 Q: How many Camps are the Minimum to be in the EE Project?

-Two Camps per year are Minimum for all players and 3 camps are mandatory for the first year… the EXCEPTION is for those playing their final year of ITFs or those who have been selected to NIU, RIG or in one of the Full-Time Academies like our Partners at Good to Great or KLTK Academy.
+Two Camps per year are Minimum for all players and 3 camps are mandatory for the first two years… the EXCEPTION is for those playing their final year of ITFs or those who have been selected to NIU, RIG or in one of the Full-Time Academies like our Partners at Good to Great or KLTK Academy.

 FINALLY: Our overall aim is HOLISTIC CHARACTER DEVELOPMENT!
 Every coach at EuroElite is working towards the goals of not just having Fun… we try to get each player to really enjoy the FUN OF COMPETITION!
 In being successful towards this goal… we DEVELOP CHARACTER!

 It is our major goal to GIVE PARENTS FREEDOM to “let go” so their players have a good chance to grow independently but also for PLAYERS to feel their Characters and Self-Worth increase with every EE Visit or Tour!!

 Write Dave at: firstname.lastname@example.org / I will get back to you within 48 hours:-)

 ADVISE TO PARENTS ABOUT BALANCING AGE to INTERNATIONAL TOURNAMENT PARTICIPATION